-This week, Microsoft announced changes to its Cognitive Services Face APITrack this API that will improve the technology's ability to accurately determine gender across various skin tones.
+This week, Microsoft announced changes to its Cognitive Services Face API that will improve the technology's ability to accurately determine gender across various skin tones.
 The improvements reduce error rates for men and women with darker skin tones up to 20 times.
 For women of all skin tones, error rates are reduced nine times.
 The improvements address a gender and racial bias that is revealing itself across AI and machine learning technologies.

 "[Microsoft] had conversations about different ways to detect bias and operationalize fairness," Hannah Wallach, a Microsoft Senior Researcher, commented in a company blog post. "[Microsoft] talked about data collection efforts to diversify training data.
 [Microsoft] talked about different strategies to internally test [Microsoft] systems before we deploy them."